Documentation Index

 }

-The health field reflects overall system status:
+The health field reflects overall system status based on internal CPU and memory thresholds:

 | Value | Condition |